edgBR/product-markdown-forecast/README.md

 - Product_table.csv, which contains generic information for each variant of each article.
 NB: An “article” is a product with a particular color/print.
 A “variant” is a version of an article with a particular size.
+For instance:
-For instance: o Product 512787 is a V-neck sweater o Article 512787004 is a red V-neck sweater o Variants 512787004003, 512787004004 and 512787004006 are three different sizes of the red V-neck sweater.
-Notice how the 9 first numbers of the variant ID is the article ID
+  - Product 512787 is a V-neck sweater
+  - Article 512787004 is a red V-neck sweater
+  - Variants 512787004003, 512787004004 and 512787004006 are three different sizes of the red V-neck sweater.
+Notice how the 9 first numbers of the variant ID is the article ID.

 # Task